TOBAM-Group/mydoggy/README.txt

 The plugin is build using Maven-2.
 So first you have to download Maven-2 from http://maven.apache.org.
-The POM declares a few dependencies which are hosted on any publically available Maven Repository.
+The POM declares a few dependencies which are hosted on any publicly available Maven Repository.

 Building instructions